jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 .. important::

-   Please do **not** delete cols in installtool after installing the new version!
-Only add the new fields, than go into extensionmanager, select events2 and start the upgrade script.
-Delete the old cols in installtool only, if the upgrade script symbol will not appear in extensionmanager anymore.
+   Please do **not** delete cols in InstallTool after installing the new version!
+Only add the new fields, than go into Extensionmanager, select events2 and start the upgrade script.
+Delete the old cols in InstallTool only, if the upgrade script symbol will not appear in Extensionmanager anymore.

 We have removed ShowEventDatesViewHelper, because it was sometimes too hard to change that template.
 So we have moved that widget into a normal ViewHelper.
 Please use GetEventDatesViewHelper instead, you can find an example in